-It feels like yesterday when you listed your first item, and now your initial selling limit (10 listings and $500 per month) is not enough.
+It feels like yesterday when you listed your first item, and now your initial selling limit (up to 10 listings and up to $500 per month) is not enough.
 To list more items and reach the next level of profit, it is important to track your performance so that it corresponds to eBay standards.
 This is where your Seller Dashboard can help.

-All the fees charged are listed on your monthly invoice so that you can always track your spending.
+All the fees charged are listed in the Reports section in Seller Hub or My eBay so that you can always track your spending.
 Reduce expenses or invest in your promotion.

 See what is popular on eBay right now and plan your selling agenda to increase your profit.